oasisprotocol/metadata-registry-tools/README.md

 _NOTE: Currently, you will need to build the `oasis-registry` tool yourself._

-**NOTE: Support for signing entity metadata statements with the Ledger-based signer is in development and not available yet.**
+**NOTE: Support for signing entity metadata statements with the Ledger-based signer is available in [Oasis app 1.9.0+ releases] which will soon be available via Ledger Live's Manager.**

 To sign an entity metadata statement, e.g.